by Frederike Berg

 In order to use your PPE safely, you should know and observe a few things.
 We have compiled them for you below.

-When must PPE be used?
+When must PPE be used on the scaffold?

 As a general rule, PPE should always be used if, for example, cantilevers of the scaffolding due to bay windows prevent the assembly of a continuous safety rail at a fall height of 2 metres or more.
 If work is carried out above water or materials in which you can potentially sink in, the PPE must be used regardless of the fall height.

-Choosing a suitable PPE
+Choosing a suitable PPE for working on the scaffold

 The decision as to which PPE is the right one for you should always be well-considered and correspond to the operational requirements.
 The basic rule is that the PPE used must always be adapted to your individual work situation and you as the user.
 When choosing suitable PPE, the legally stipulated risk assessment provides information on the requirements it must meet in daily use.
 Find more information on risk assessments here.
 For example, you should pay attention to the following when making your decision: